Poovukkul Boogambam: Production

 The film marked the production and directorial debut of Thiagarajan who also appeared in the lead role.
-Inspired by an article of real-life military officer Sundarji, Thiagarajan decided to write script on it.
-Thiagarajan held shooting in an army camp near Faizabad along with nearly 3,500 soldiers and also shot at military centres near New Delhi after obtaining permission from Indian Army.
+Inspired by an article of real-life military officer Sundarji, Thiagarajan decided to write a script on it.
+Thiagarajan held the shooting in an army camp near Faizabad along with nearly 3,500 soldiers and also shot at military centres near New Delhi, and also at Chennai, Agra and Srinagar after obtaining permission from the Indian Army.
 Khushbu was originally chosen as the lead actress, but she was later replaced by Parvathy.

 Soundtrack

-Soundtrack was composed by S. P. Venkatesh, credited as Sangeetharajan.
+The soundtrack was composed by S. P. Venkatesh, credited as Sangeetharajan.
+M. G. Ramachandran, then the Chief Minister of Tamil Nadu, released the audio of the film.

 Release and reception

-Poovukkul Boogambam was released on 13 April 1988.
+Poovukkul Boogambam was released on 13 April 1988, and distributed by Lakshmi Shanti Movies.
 N. Krishnaswamy of The Indian Express in his review dated 15 April 1988 noted that Thiagarajan is accountable for the film's merits and drawbacks and also stated the script "is very clearly unable to cope up with the conflict [sic]".
 He however appreciated the film's music and photography.
 Jayamanmadhan of Kalki wrote that, by taking an average plot and adding the word Army Army before every sentence of the story, Thiagarajan has made an earthquake within the flower.